Medication Assisted Treatment Program

 In the past, treatment for an addiction to opioids (heroin or prescription pain pills) was very limited.
-It wasn’t uncommon to think of addiction as a "moral failing".
-Many people believed that someone could easily “just stop” if he or she wanted to.
+It was not uncommon to think of addiction as a "moral failing."
+Many people could easily "just stop" if he or she wanted to.

 JACOA currently offers Vivitrol as a treatment option.

 VIVITROL (naltrexone for extended-release injectable suspension) - is a non-addictive, once-monthly injectable medication that is used in conjunction with counseling, and following detoxification.

 Naltrexone is not a narcotic.
 It works by blocking the effects of narcotics, especially the "high" feeling that makes you want to use them.
 It also may block the "high" feeling that may make you want to use alcohol.
 It will not produce any narcotic-like effects or cause mental, or physical dependence.
 It will not prevent you from becoming impaired while drinking alcohol.
 Naltrexone will cause withdrawal symptoms in people who are physically dependent on narcotics.
 Therefore, naltrexone treatment is started after you are no longer dependent on narcotics.
 JACOA's medical team will help determine if Vivitrol is a good treatment option for you.

 JACOA does not offer medical detoxification at this time.